vdaas/vald/docs/contributing/reviewer-guideline.md

 This guideline assumes that the content of the Pull Request is appropriate.

-If the changes are extensive, contain multiple intentions, or the tests are insufficient, consider splitting the Pull Request to make it easier to review.
+Consider splitting the Pull Request if the changes are extensive, have multiple intentions, or if the tests are insufficient.
+This makes it easier to review.

 Regarding the amount of change, opinions may vary, but in this project, we aim to keep the implementation of logic under 1000 lines, excluding automatically generated code such as Protocol Buffers.